wsavran/pycsep_esrl_reproducibility/README.md

 ```

 Note: Individual scripts can be run by replacing the script name above with the name of the script you would like to run (e.g.,
 scripts/plot_all.py with scripts/plot_figure2.py).

 The Docker environment introduces considerable I/O issues when running on
 Windows or MacOS.
 If you are interested in working with these scripts in more detail, we recommend that you install v0.5.1 of
 pyCSEP in a `conda` environment on your personal computer or workstation.
-Installation instructions can be found on the [pyCSEP
+Installation instructions can be found in the [pyCSEP
 documentation](https://docs.cseptesting.org/getting_started/installing.html).